We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Saudade, or no cheer, nowhere

-Unfortunately, I have "Fado Jasmim" not in this wonderful black Art Deco bottle (which seems to remind some of Darth Vader) but in a squat glass bottle with a silver cap.
-Miguel Matos was able to get hold of 24 of them in a glass factory in Marinha Grande.
-Since the 40s, the remnants of a former production were gathering dust in some corner of the company before the young perfumer finally filled them more than 70 years later.
+Unfortunately, I did not get "Fado Jasmim" in this wonderful black Art Deco bottle (which seems to remind some of Darth Vader) but in a squat glass bottle with a silver cap.
+Miguel Matos was able to snag a total of 24 pieces from a glass manufacturer in Marinha Grande.
+Since the 40s, the remnants of a former production had been gathering dust in some corner of the company, before the young perfumer finally filled them more than 70 years later.

-When Matos rightly offered them with some pride on his website, I foolishly hesitated too long - and in no time they were gone.
+When Matos proudly offered them on his website, I foolishly hesitated too long - and in no time they were gone.

-Well, and had I known how great the content was, I probably wouldn't have hesitated so long.
+Well, had I known how great the content is, I probably wouldn’t have hesitated so long.

-"Fado Jasmim" speaks such a language: exuberant jasmine, in full, lush, almost overripe bloom, its indolic nuances taken up by a lascivious civet note, surrounded by all kinds of fruits and resting on a voluminous chypre base.
+“Fado Jasmim” speaks such a language: overflowing jasmine, in full, lush, almost overripe bloom, whose indolic nuances are embraced by a lascivious civet note, surrounded by various fruits and resting on a voluminous Chypre base.

-If you don't like jasmine, you should definitely avoid this fragrance.The combination of fruity and animalic is not an easy one either, but it touches the core of the Matos DNA: a floral/fruity/animalic base, preferably executed in chypre shades.
+Anyone who doesn’t like jasmine should definitely avoid this fragrance; the combination of fruity and animalistic is not entirely easy, but it touches the core of the Matos DNA: a floral/fruity/animalistic orientation, preferably executed in Chypre colors.

-But if you like jasmine - and I do! - he, or she, should not miss this fragrance: such an intoxicating jasmine one gets namely rarely offered!
-At the same time, this intoxication has a certain restraint.
-He is not euphoric and jubilant, but rather surrounded by a melancholy aura, melancholic.
+But for those who like jasmine - and I do! - they should not miss out on this fragrance: such an intoxicating jasmine is rarely offered.
+Yet this intoxication carries a certain heaviness.
+It is not euphoric and jubilant, but rather enveloped in a melancholic aura.

-Yes, I think "Fado Jasmim" is a very soulful fragrance.
-I mean to tell it that Miguel Matos put a lot of heart and soul into it.
-He didn't bang it out like he recently banged out four new fragrances to spray something colorful and joyful against the dreary Lisbon lockdown routine.
-No, there really is a lot of passion here, a passion that also fills the warm timbre of Amália Rodrigues, to whom Matos dedicated "Fado Jasmim."
+Yes, I find “Fado Jasmim” to be a very emotional fragrance.
+I sense that Miguel Matos has poured a lot of heart and soul into it.
+He didn’t just throw it together like he recently did with four new fragrances to bring some color and joy to the dreary Lisbon lockdown routine.
+No, there is truly a lot of passion in this one, a passion that also fills the warm timbre of Amália Rodrigues, to whom Matos dedicated “Fado Jasmim.”

-The Afro-Brazilian and Arab influences on the Fado (represented by the fruit bouquet), as well as the preferred minor tone (chypre) and the velvety voice of Rodrigues (jasmine), all this has tried to let the Portuguese echo in his fragrance, and I think he has succeeded.
+The Afro-Brazilian and Arabic influences on Fado (represented by the fruit bouquet), as well as the preferred minor tonality (Chypre) and the velvety voice of Rodrigues (jasmine), all of this Matos has tried to echo in his fragrance, and I think he has succeeded.

-That "Fado Jasmim" polarizes nevertheless, is - as said - not surprising.
-Who struggles with indolic flowers, who already rushes to the window at a hint of animalism, who shies away from the complex moist-bitter chypre tint, this fragrance is certainly not for.
+That “Fado Jasmim” still polarizes is - as mentioned - not surprising.
+Those who struggle with indolic flowers, who rush to the window at the hint of animalic notes, who shy away from the complex damp-bitter Chypre tone, will surely find this fragrance not for them.

-But who enjoys vintage fragrances, especially vintage chypres, especially those with proper body - I'm thinking, for example, "Femme" de Rochas or "Azurée" - could possibly enjoy "Fado Jasmim".
+But for those who enjoy vintage fragrances, especially vintage Chypres, particularly those with substantial body - I think of “Femme” by Rochas or “Azurée” - might find some pleasure in “Fado Jasmim.”

-A certain tolerance to a quiet acetone-like note should bring along, however.
-It is probably due to the clash of powerful indoles and the sweetness of overripe fruit and gives a bit of the olfactory impression of fermenting fruit.
+However, one should bring a certain tolerance for a faint acetone-like note.
+It is likely due to the encounter of strong indoles and the sweetness of juicy fruits, and conveys a bit of the olfactory impression of fermenting fruit.

-Sounds probably not particularly tempting, I find this note but quite apart.
+It may not sound particularly enticing, but I find this note quite charming.

-As for the gender attribution: Miguel Matos no longer cares about it, since he discovered that a friend, who always smelled so wonderful, wore "The One" by Dolce & Gabbana, namely the version for women.
-Suddenly, he reports, he realized that he would find right here what the market was still denying him at the beginning of the new millennium (niche fragrances were still hard to come by in Portugal at the time, Matos says).
-His enjoyment of fragrances, already on the wane, was thus given new impetus, and fragrances he dearly loved, which he had previously thought were reserved for women, were suddenly within reach: "Poison", "Cabochard" - a new world opened up!
+Regarding gender attribution: Miguel Matos no longer cares since he discovered that a friend who always smelled wonderful wore “The One” by Dolce & Gabbana, specifically the version for women.
+Suddenly, he reports, it became clear to him that he would find exactly what the market had withheld from him at the beginning of the new millennium (niche fragrances were still hard to access in Portugal back then, according to Matos).
+His joy in the art of perfume, which was already waning, received a new boost, and fragrances he had previously reserved for women suddenly became within reach: “Poison,” “Cabochard” - a new world opened up!

-That the ingredients are 'Non IFRA compliant' may be taken seriously, by the way.
-It is justified so: "This isn't a perfume.
-It's a piece of olfactory art.
+The fact that the ingredients are 'Non IFRA compliant' should indeed be taken seriously.
+The reasoning: “This isn't a perfume.
+It’s a piece of olfactory art.
 It uses safe ingredients only, but can cause reaction in allergy-prone skin.
-Test on a small patch of skin."
+Test on a small patch of skin.”

 A piece of olfactory art?